weng-lab/SCREEN/graphql/docs/getting_started/command_line.md

-The SCREEN API takes a query as JSON as POST data and returns a JSON response.
+The SCREEN API takes a query as JSON in the body of a POST request and returns a JSON response.
 As mentioned before, the interactive playground allows copying the `cURL` command for a given query.
-However, here, we'll given a simple `cURL` command for reference.
+However, here, we'll give a simple `cURL` command for reference.

 The following command
 ```bash